-As the calendar turns to spring, it’s time to assess how your property weathered the winter.
-This is a good time to make a “to-do” list to prevent property maintenance and liability issues.
+Spring is a good time to assess how your property weathered the winter and to make a “to-do” list to prevent property maintenance and liability issues.